BiocomputationLab/tnatlas/README.md

   -o OUTPUT_FILE  If given, output will be saved to OUTPUT_FILE, if not, RESULT_FILE will be overwritten

-i.e (in data folder) `tnmeta -o ./results.xlsx 'PLATE' 'WELL-premix' ./results(results.meta`
+i.e (in data folder) `tnmeta -o ./results.xlsx 'PLATE-WELL' ./results.meta.xlsx ./PLATE_metadata.xlsx `

 # Contributing